SvenGroot/WslManagementPS/docs/Export-WslDistribution.md

 ### -Format

-Specifies the format of the exported distribution.
-This parameter accepts the following values:
-`Auto` exports as a gzipped tarball, unless the **Destination** is a file name ending in `.vhdx`, in which case VHD format is used; `Tar` exports as a gzipped tarball; and `Vhd` exports as a Virtual Hard Disk.
+Specifies the format of the exported distribution. `Auto`, which is the default, exports as a gzipped tarball, unless the **Destination** is a file name ending in `.vhdx`, in which case VHD format is used; `Tar` exports as a gzipped tarball; and `Vhd` exports as a Virtual Hard Disk.

 Exporting as a VHD is only possible for WSL2 distributions.

-This parameter requires at least WSL version 0.58.
+Exporting VHDs requires at least WSL version 0.58.

 ```yaml
 Type: WslExportFormat